louiejtaylor/hisss/README.md

     git clone https://github.com/louiejtaylor/hisss
     cd hisss

-We use conda to handle dependencies, you can install miniconda from [here](https://conda.io/miniconda.html).
+We use conda to handle dependencies; you can install miniconda from [here](https://conda.io/miniconda.html).
 Make a new conda enviroment, then install dependencies from `requirements.txt` like so:

     conda create -n hisss
     source activate hisss